 Message from the Chairman

-Toshiba International Foundation was established in 1989 with the singular mission of promoting international understanding of Japan.
-For over 30 years, through our own programs and support for a wide range of initiatives and projects, we have taken a broad view of our commission and encouraged exploration not only of Japan’s economy and technology, but also its history, culture and arts, and social institutions.
+Toshiba International Foundation has the singular mission of promoting international understanding of Japan, a commission we have viewed broadly since our founding in 1989.
+Through support for a wide range of initiatives and projects, and our own programs, we have encouraged exploration of Japan in its many facets: its history, culture and arts, its economy and technology, and combinations thereof.

-As TIFO enters its fourth decade, I sincerely ask for your continued support for our endeavors, and for your redoubled advice and cooperation.
+I sincerely ask for your continued support for our endeavors.